jthaden/trumpeter-db/README.md

 )
 ```

-The trumpet that is being retrumpeted (copied) is embedded within retrumpet documents.
-Retrumpets of both regular trumpets and reply
+The trumpet document that is being retrumpeted (copied) is embedded within retrumpet documents, providing an unchanging copy of the
-trumpets are queried in the main feed.
-The retrumpet document contains only two additional fields, the unique id and the username of the
+trumpet data (with the exception of user data).
+Retrumpets of both regular trumpets and reply trumpets are queried in the main feed.
+A
-user that created the retrumpet.
+retrumpet document contains only two additional fields, the unique id and the username of the user that created the retrumpet.